-The city manager shall be the administrative head of the government of the City.
+The city manager shall be the administrative head of the government of the City under the direction and control of the city council.
 The city manager shall be responsible for the efficient administration of all the affairs of the City which are under the city manager's control.
 In addition to his or her general powers as administrative head, and not as a limitation thereon, the city manager shall have the powers and duties as set forth by ordinance of the city council, including but not limited to the following: